Research Project information

 Cost: £87,810 over 36 months

-Almost all children and adults with Ataxia Telangiectasia (A-T) suffer from respiratory symptoms, recurrent or chronic lung disorders.
-This is responsible for a large burden on these patients and their families, and can often be fatal.
-In order to improve treatment, it is necessary to be able to monitor the condition of the lung.
-Lung function measurements are difficult to carry out reliably for many people with A-T, and standard imaging techniques involve the use of ionising radiation which should be avoided whenever possible in A-T patients.
-Magnetic Resonance Imaging (MRI) does not involve ionising radiation and improved MRI would be the ideal tool to obtain reliable structural information about the lungs.
-However, up until recently MRI was not a very suitable technique for lung imaging in A-T due to several reasons: poor resolution and contrasts, being a lengthy procedure and patients with A-T often having uncoordinated or involuntary movements due to ataxia which prevents optimal imaging.
+Many children and adults with Ataxia Telangiectasia (A-T) suffer from recurrent infections and some develop malignancies.
+This is responsible for a large burden for these patients and their families/caretakers, and may cause severe symptoms and even death.
+In order to improve treatment, it is necessary to be able to monitor the condition of the lung better.
+Lung function measurements are difficult to carry out reliably for many people with A-T, and imaging of the lungs with conventional radiology of the chest involves ionizing radiation that should be avoided whenever possible.
+Magnetic Resonance Imaging (MRI) does not involve ionizing radiation and improved MRI would be the ideal tool to obtain reliable structural information of the lungs.
+However, MRI scanning used to be less suitable for lung imaging till recently because of poor resolution.
+Furthermore MRI is not a quick procedure and patients with A-T often have uncoordinated movements that preclude optimal imaging.